Kolkata’s Kisah Raises ₹35.9 Crore Series A from Fireside Ventures — Rewriting Men’s Ethnic Wear

 Mohammed Haseeb

-Founder & Editor-in-Chief of LAFFAZ Media, Mohammed Haseeb is a self-taught business journalist and digital strategist covering startups, entrepreneurship, and emerging tech ecosystems across India, MENA, and global markets.
+Founder & Editor-in-Chief of LAFFAZ Media, Mohammed Haseeb is a business journalist and digital strategist covering startups, entrepreneurship, and emerging tech ecosystems across India, MENA, and global markets.
+He holds a PGDM in Marketing from IMT Ghaziabad.
 His reporting highlights founder journeys, startup growth, and ecosystem developments, delivering actionable insights for entrepreneurs and business leaders worldwide.